instamatic-dev/instamatic/docs/network.md

 ## Example 2

-This is an example where the microscope and camera PCs should be controlled through an intermediate support PC.
+In this example, the microscope and camera are controlled by a dedicated computer(s), distinct from an intermediate support PC running the Instamatic GUI.
+This scenario is preferred if, for any reason, Instamatic can not be fully installed on the Microscope/Camera PC such as when using [instamatic-tecnai-server](https://github.com/instamatic-dev/instamatic-tecnai-server) in lieu of the full Instamatic.

 If your camera can be controlled directly through TCP/IP, such as the MerlinEM or ASI Cheetah (via `serval`), do not use `instamatic.camserver`, but connect directly to the IP.
 For example, for Merlin.